thomasabishop/eolas/Operating_Systems/Devices.md

 Devices are hardware that require access to the CPU in order to function.
 Devices can either be external and plugged-in or internal to the motherboard.
 The most common type of device that you will work with are [disks](./Disks.md).

-Devices are files but they have some different capabilities than ordianry files.
+Devices are files but they have some different capabilities than ordinaryq files.
 There are two types: **block** and **stream**.
 Device files reside in the `/dev/` directory.

 Some of the most important device files are: